ashutoshdey21/SER_421_Lab_5/readme.md

-**Execution**:
+**Execution:**

 In order to start the project please execute: node SER_421_Lab_5/bin/www
 Go to 'http://localhost:3000/'

-**Activity 1**:
+**Activity 1:**

 routes/NewsServiceAPI.js

-API info:
+**API info:**

 '/login': creates a new session for a user when supplied with the username, password and role and sets a secret token to the session.

 Note: all the below endpoints would work as expected only if we have received a successful response after hitting the '/login' endpoint.

-'/create': creates a new article.
+* '/create': creates a new article.
-'/editTitle': edits the title of an existing article(we need to know the id of the article).
+* '/editTitle': edits the title of an existing article(we need to know the id of the article).
-'/editContent': edits the content of an existing article(we need to know the id of the article).
+* '/editContent': edits the content of an existing article(we need to know the id of the article).
-'/delete': deletes an existing article(we need to know the id of the article).
+* '/delete': deletes an existing article(we need to know the id of the article).
-'/search': returns a list of articles based on one or more of the following criteria: author, start date, end date, title text
+* '/search': returns a list of articles based on one or more of the following criteria: author, start date, end date, title text
-'/logout': invalidates the current session.
+* '/logout': invalidates the current session.

 Activity 1 Postman collection file: NewsService_test.json
 Import the NewsService_test.json file into Postman.